 To get started with MoneyMutual, you will fill out a form with your information for lenders to review.
 You may get several offers in a few minutes from a variety of lenders.

 Remember, you are under no obligation to accept any of the offers.
-Make sure to read through the terms of each offer and ensure it fits into your budget before accepting the loan.
+Make sure to read through the loan terms of each offer and ensure it fits into your budget before accepting the loan agreement.

 A few of the borrow requirements include some form of consistent income that totals at least $800, a minimum age of 18, a legal resident of the U.S., and an active checking account.
-If you can provide information that confirms each of these requirements, it is fairly likely that you will receive several loan offers.
+If you can provide information that confirms each of these requirements, you will likely receive several loan offers.

-If you need money quickly, then this could be a good option because you may be able to receive the funds within 24 hours.
+If you need money quickly, this could be a good option because you may receive the funds within 24 hours.

 Loan Amount$500 – $10,000